berki6/amharic-ocr-api-csharp/README.md

 - Preprocessing for improved OCR accuracy (deskew, denoise, enhance resolution)
 - Structured logging with Serilog (console, file, and centralized with Seq)
 - Monitoring and alerting with Application Insights
+- Authentication and authorization with JWT Bearer tokens
 - File upload validation (type, size)
 - HTTPS enforcement and CORS policies for security
 - Consistent, structured API responses